-The best place to start the Highland Lakes Bluebonnet Trail is in Burnet.
+The best place to start the Highland Lakes Bluebonnet Trail is in Burnet (pronounced burn-it).
 After all, it’s the Bluebonnet Capital of Texas.
-Burnet, Texas is located 60 miles northwest of Austin and directly west of Georgetown on Highway 29.
+Burnet, Texas, is located 60 miles northwest of Austin and directly west of Georgetown on Highway 29.
 Residents and visitors celebrate the blooming wildflowers at the annual Bluebonnet Festival the second weekend of April.

 From Burnet, head south on Highway 281 to Marble Falls.
 As you approach Marble Falls, look for the Bluebonnet House at 4554 N. US Highway 281.
 The mid-19th century abandoned home sits in a field of wildflowers and is a popular place to take pictures.
 While in Marble Falls, make sure to stop by the Blue Bonnet Cafe for a piece of their legendary pies.
 The Convention and Visitors Bureau has free maps of the Highland Lakes Bluebonnet Trail.